ophian/ophian.github.io/_posts/2018-12-31-Serendipity-Styx-2.7.0-released.md

 ## Styx 2.7.0 runs (...some highlights)

   - Various old and some new bugs were fixed
   - Various THEMES were improved again, either updated, or revisited for certain places, like the new "pcomments.tpl" file for paged comment shortcut pages.
-Read on in the ChangeLog.
-And, keep your copy themes up-to-date!
+Read on in the ChangeLog and keep your copy themes up-to-date!
   - Improve media directory list, adding the number of local media entries
   - Improve categories list, adding the number of associated entries
   - Multiple improvements for the MediaLibrary, like lowercase .ext conversion and adding possible missing media file extensions for image types.